fuzz-lightyear/fuzz-lightyear/README.md

 # reference-fuzzer
-A module that makes it easy to fuzz against a reference.
+A fuzzing toolkit that makes it easy to fuzz against a reference.

+__TODO:__ Come up with a better name.